Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Density Evolution Analysis

 \subsection{Reactive Transmission Strategy}

-We consider the myopic estimator, under the surrogate myopic model introduced in Section \ref{sec:myopicest}.
+As discussed, we work under the surrogate myopic model introduced in Sec.~\ref{sec:myopicest}.
 Also in this case the analysis is based on a recursive calculation of the distribution of $\tilde\Lambda_n$ given the distributions of $\tilde\Lambda_{n-1}$ and of $Y_n|X_n,X_{n-1}$.
 Suppose the joint distribution of $\tilde\Lambda_{n-1}$ and $X_{n-1}$ to be known.
 We have that

 where $g(y_n,\tilde{\lambda}_{n-1})$ is given in \eqref{eq:APPLRMy}, which provides the evolution of the joint distribution.
 The recursion is initialized by setting $\mathsf{P}[\tilde\Lambda_{-1}=0,X_{-1}=0]=\mathsf{P}[\tilde\Lambda_{-1}=0,X_{-1}=1]=1/2$.